sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 This shows the enormous power of generalization that inequalities can powerfully provide!</font>

-# Another example of the elegance of inequalities
+# Another Tale of Two Paths: The AM-GM Journey

 Let us start from a bit similar, but different optimization problem: